CodingFactoryT/Part-DB-server/docs/usage/information_provider_system.md

   default: `EUR`).
 If an offer is only available in a certain currency, Part-DB will save the prices in their native currency, and you can use Part-DB currency conversion feature to convert it to your preferred currency.
-* `PROVIDER_OCOTPART_COUNTRY`: The country you want to get prices in if available (optional, 2 letter ISO-code,
+* `PROVIDER_OCTOPART_COUNTRY`: The country you want to get prices in if available (optional, 2 letter ISO-code,
   default: `DE`).
 To get the correct prices, you have to set this and the currency setting to the correct value.
 * `PROVIDER_OCTOPART_SEARCH_LIMIT`: The maximum number of results to return per search (optional, default: `10`).
 This affects how quickly your monthly limit is used up.